mobihack/phpswitch.sh/README.md

-# phpversionswitcher
+# phpswitch.sh

-Switch PHP version using bash!
+Bash script to switch the php version linked in bin!

 ## Requirements